 We encounter assertions of rights as we encounter sounds: persistently and in great variety.
-Making sense of this profusion of assertions requires that we class rights together by common attributes.
-Rights-assertions can be categorized, for example, according to:
+To make sense of this profusion of assertions we can class rights together by common attributes.
+Rights can be categorized, for example, according to:

 Who is alleged to have the right: Children’s rights, animal rights, workers’ rights, states’ rights, the rights of peoples.

 What actions or states or objects the asserted right pertains to: Rights of free expression, to pass judgment; rights of privacy, to remain silent; property rights, bodily rights.